Mccrystal Campground

 Directions

 From Cimarron, drive 5 miles northeast on Highway 64 to Cerrososo Canyon.
 Follow the canyon approximately 21 miles to the Valle Vidal Unit boundary.
-From the boundary, travel 7 miles on Forest Service Road 1950.
-Total distance is 36 miles northwest of Cimarron.
-Graveled roads are not maintained during rainy season and may require four-wheel drive.
+From the boundary, travel 7 miles on Forest Service Road 1950 to the campground.
+Total distance is about 36 miles from Cimarron.
+Gravel roads are not maintained during rainy season and may require four-wheel drive.

 Amenities